 \section{Introduction}

-Large Language Models (LLMs) have shown remarkable ability to process, generate, and comprehend human language across a vast spectrum of applications \cite{zhao2023survey}.
-They are trained on massive text corpora and have demonstrated emergent capabilities in reasoning, summarization, and few-shot learning, fundamentally altering the landscape of natural language processing \cite{naveed2025comprehensive}.
-However, The knowledge possessed by the model is related to the model's parameters during the pre-training phase\cite{roberts2020much}.
-This reliance on static, parametric knowledge introduces two critical vulnerabilities.
-First, the model's knowledge is frozen at the time of training, rendering it incapable of accessing information beyond its "cut-off date" and unable to incorporate real-time or rapidly evolving facts \cite{lewis2020retrieval, pmlr-v202-kandpal23a}.
-Second, when confronted with queries that fall outside their training distribution or require precise, verifiable facts, LLMs are prone to generating plausible but factually incorrect information—a phenomenon widely termed "hallucination" \cite{huang2025survey, cossio2025comprehensive}.
+Large Language Models (LLMs) can process, generate, and understand language across many applications \cite{zhao2023survey}.
+However, their knowledge is bounded by static pre-training parameters \cite{roberts2020much}.
+They cannot access post-cutoff or rapidly changing facts \cite{lewis2020retrieval, pmlr-v202-kandpal23a}, and they may hallucinate plausible but incorrect content on out-of-distribution or fact-sensitive queries \cite{huang2025survey, cossio2025comprehensive}.

-Recently, Retrieval-Augmented Generation (RAG) has emerged as the canonical approach for connecting LLMs to external knowledge sources \cite{lewis2020retrieval}.
-The RAG systems typically consist of multiple components, such as query generation, document retrieval and answer extraction.
-By elegantly combining a pre-trained language model with an information retrieval system, RAG has been proven highly effective in mitigating hallucinations and providing access to up-to-date information (e.g., Wikipedia or a proprietary database) for a wide range of knowledge-intensive tasks \cite{gao2023retrieval}.
-However, the standard RAG is largely confined to the tasks where necessary information can be located within a single retrieval pass.
-It reaches a distinct breaking point when faced with complex queries (i.e., multi-hop questions) \cite{mavi2024multi} that necessitate the synthesis of information from multiple, often interdependent, pieces of evidence to derive a final answer \cite{yang2018hotpotqa, ho2020constructing, trivedi2022musique}.
+Recently, Retrieval-Augmented Generation (RAG) has become a common way to connect LLMs to external knowledge sources \cite{lewis2020retrieval}.
+RAG is effective for reducing hallucinations and giving models access to up-to-date information (e.g., Wikipedia or a proprietary database) in knowledge-intensive tasks \cite{gao2023retrieval}.
+However, standard RAG works best when the required information can be found in a single retrieval pass.
+It often struggles with complex queries, especially multi-hop questions \cite{mavi2024multi}, where the model must combine several related pieces of evidence to derive the final answer \cite{yang2018hotpotqa, ho2020constructing, trivedi2022musique}.